ks465/yii2-utils/documents/components-array-helper.md

  'PhD.Female' => ['active_year' => 93, 'grade' => 'PhD', 'enter_type' => 'Pardis', 'gender' => 'Female', 'students' => 44, '_data_' => '93/44',],
 ];
 ```

+##appendTo
+Appends the given string to each value in the array recursively.
+##prependTo
+Prepends the given string to each value in the array recursively.
+##appendToKeys
+Appends the given string to each key in the array recursively.
+##prependToKeys
+Prepends the given string to each key in the array recursively.